arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/Spring Boot Introduction.md

 * Spring boot plugin is:
   * Package executable jar or war archives
   * Run Spring Boot applications
-  * Use the dependency management provided by `spring-boot-dependencies`
+  * Use the dependency management provided by `spring-boot-dependencies` [here](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-project/spring-boot-dependencies/pom.xml)
 * Since we added Web, all required libraries for a simple web application are added.

-- With web mvc jars inside the application context, auto configuration configures the application as a web mvc application No need for web.xml or servlet.xml
+- With web MVC jars inside the application context, auto configuration configures the application as a web MVC application.
+So there is not need for web.xml or servlet.xml

 Key behaviors such as setting up a DispatcherServlet are automatically activated.

 > This magic happens inside WebMvcAutoConfiguration class

 ---

 ## Rest Controller

+> Lets create a rest controller

 ```java
 package gr.rongasa.inventory.web.rest;